How to Talk About Pornography

 The Australian Classification Board13 sets comprehensive guidelines and ratings information for all films, including pornography.
 Bearing in mind that it’s illegal to show students any material that constitutes pornography, discuss the differences between each rating in the classification system and how these guidelines inform scenes in films rated MA 15+, R 18+ and X 18+ across all genres.
 Ask students to think about the different media they’re culturally surrounded with, particularly sexualised advertising.

-- exposed to pornography that has adults so concerned?
+- Considering sex is supposed to be natural, exciting and fun, what is it about kids being exposed to pornography that has adults so concerned?

 - Why do you think there is far more concern and campaigning around children’s exposure to sexual material compared to their exposure to, for example, extreme horror and violence viewed online, in film, in television news reports and so on?

 - Why would exposure to pornography be considered harmful?

 - Does simply watching pornography cause someone to be disrespectful to women?

 - Why do people view pornography?